-Jaya’s response was too direct for Girish and he wondered what was the meaning behind her statement.
+Jaya’s response was too direct for Girish, and he wondered what the meaning behind her statement was.

 Another round of silence…… and again, Jaya resumed their conversation.

-A few seconds of silence and Girish replied – “Yes, I am.
+After a few seconds of silence and Girish replied – “Yes, I am.
 However, I did not know how to proceed further.
-We just met and here I am asking personal questions.”
+We just met, and here I am asking personal questions.”

 She continued – “Before you start thinking how to ask, I will answer it myself.”

-“The conference was for a week and my father thought, it would be a welcome change for my mother to visit a new place.
-I loved my grandparents since childhood and hence I did not create a fuss in them leaving me out.
-My exams were to begin in three weeks’ time.
+“The conference was for a week, and my father thought it would be a welcome change for my mother to visit a new place.
+I loved my grandparents since childhood, and hence I did not create a fuss about them leaving me out.
+My exams were to begin in three weeks.
 So, it was best if I stayed back and focussed on my studies.”

-Jaya showed Girish a nice coffee shop and they both decide on that.
+Jaya showed Girish a lovely coffee shop, and they both decide on that.